cworf/CSP-Wholesale/wp-content/plugins/smart-manager-for-wp-e-commerce/readme.txt

 * Product administration features

 == Upgrade Notice ==

+= 3.9.4 =
+Important fixes for WooCommerce along with some other minor fixes.
+Recommended upgrade.

 = 3.9.3 =
 Improvements in rendering product custom fields for WooCommerce, compatibility with latest versions of WordPress, WooCommerce & WPeC and important fixes.
 Recommended upgrade.